annaesvensson/yellow-help/1-en/how-to-change-the-system.md

 `Theme` = default theme
 `Parser` = default page parser
 `Status` = default page status, [supported status values](#settings-status)

+## Language settings

+The language settings are stored in file `system/extensions/yellow-language.ini`.
+Here's an example:

+    Language: en
+    CoreDescription: Core functionality of the website.
+    CorePaginationPrevious: ← Previous
+    CorePaginationNext: Next →
+    CoreTimeFormatShort: H:i
+    CoreTimeFormatMedium: H:i:s
+    CoreTimeFormatLong: H:i:s T
+    CoreDateFormatShort: F Y
+    CoreDateFormatMedium: Y-m-d
+    CoreDateFormatLong: Y-m-d H:i
+    media/images/photo.jpg: This is an example image

+You can define the language settings here.
+A language consist of `Language` and other settings.
+The language settings contain the settings of all installed extensions.
+You can also add your own language settings to the configuration file, for example image captions.

 ## User settings